iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 61 | Buzzer Control
 =================================================

+The Buzzer Control handles all beeps and songs played by the motor.
+The controls mimic standard MIDI commands allowing simple translation from MIDI to Buzzer Control commands.
+The volume max parameter controls the absolute volume across all notes, measured in volts.
+To play a note on the buzzer, set the frequency by sending a ’hz’ command, set a relative volume by sending a ’volume’ command, set a note length by sending a ’duration’ command, and finally put the controller in note mode by sending ’ctrl note’.

     .. table:: Buzzer Control
         :widths: 8 18 15 10 5 50
         :class: tight-table